py-pdf/pypdf/docs/dev/deprecations.md

 ## Semantic Versioning

-PyPDF2 uses [semantic versioning](https://semver.org/).
+pypdf uses [semantic versioning](https://semver.org/).
 If you want to avoid breaking changes, please use dependency pinning (also known as version pinning).
 In Python, this is done by specifying the exact version you want to use in a `requirements.txt` file.
 A tool that can support you is `pip-compile` from